cachethq/cachet/docs/setup/centos6.md

 # Installing on CentOS 6

 The main issue with installing Cachet on CentOS 6 is the old PHP version.
-Laravel and Composer expect a version of PHP greater than 5.3, which is the default that ships with CentOS.
+Laravel and Composer expect a version of PHP of greater than 5.4, which is the default that ships with CentOS.
 You also need the same version of the required extensions.

 ## Remi Repo